Robert Fiske Griggs: Academia

 He held degrees from Ohio State University (BA), University of Minnesota (MA), and Harvard University (Ph.D.).
 He taught at Fargo College, Ohio State, George Washington University, and University of Pittsburgh.

 Legacy

 Griggs' son, David Griggs, was a geophysicist who worked with the United States Air Force.
 He testified in support of the suspension of J. Robert Oppenheimer's security clearance.

 In 1919, botanists Frank Lincoln Stevens and Nora Elizabeth Dalbey published Griggsia, which is a genus of fungi in the class Dothideomycetes.
 It was named in Griggs' honor.

-Knife Peak Volcano, located within the Katmai National Monument, was re-named Mount Griggs in 1956 due to Griggs' efforts in the region.
+Knife Peak Volcano, located within the Katmai National Monument, was renamed Mount Griggs in 1956 due to Griggs' efforts in the region.